Reducing functions

 an xexpression

-Returns an xreducer for the maximum of elements over given axes.
+Returns an xreducer for the minimum and maximum of an expression’s elements.

 Parameters: